-One of the biggest stories in the financial markets over the last part of 2015 has been the Federal Reserve raising interest rates for the first time in a number of years.
+One of the biggest stories in the financial markets has been the Federal Reserve raising interest rates for the first time in a number of years.
 This change could have impacts on virtually every type of investment, but some believe that the changes will be felt with particular strength among real estate investments.

 A Rise in Mortgage Rates.
 A rise in baseline interest rates will likely lead to the interest rates on new mortgages, as well as the interest rates applicable to adjustable rate mortgages when it’s time for their next adjustment.